 In such an accepting and safe environment, they may also be more willing to reach out for help when in crisis and to request a (1:1) peer mentor, as well as mental-health advocacy assistance, for both caring, non-judgmental and life-sustaining support.

-For more on mental health issues in the gay community, why our youth are not reaching out for help and how to address disparities in care, see Hope Xchange’s blog post.
+For more on mental health issues in the gay community, why our youth are not reaching out for help and how to address disparities in care, see Hope Xchange’s blog post, Suicide Leading Cause of Death for LGBTQ Youth: Why Not Reaching Out and How Do We Help?

 And, perhaps nowhere is the need for this program more urgent than in the transgender youth community where suicide rates and attempts are staggering.
 This population is so grossly underserved, discriminated against and victimized.
 To read more, please see my LinkedIn article.